-It is already an expensive affair renewing a passport, and now the cost is set to rise by as much as 27% later this year.
+It is already an expensive affair renewing a passport, and now the prices is set to rise by as much as 27% in 2018.

 This means that the cost of an adult passport will go from £72.50 to a whopping £85, whilst a child's will go from £46 to £58.50.

-The changes come into effect on March 27th this year, providing parliament approve everything.
+The changes have been confirmed to come into effect on March 27th this year, just before the Easter holidays.

 By doing this, an adult passport would cost £75.70 and a child's £49, so the increase would be minimal.